 You could make this cake with any flavor you like - gingerbread cake or s'mores cake would be equally tasty!

 The buttercream frosting is your classic vanilla buttercream.
-It’s the same one I used for this strawberry Ombre cake, just without any jam added to the frosting.
+It's the same one I used for my strawberry lemon cake, just without any jam or lemon zest added to the frosting.